MuhtasimTanmoy/notebook/course/distributed system.md

 - [Princeton systems course](https://medium.com/princeton-systems-course)

 **Lecture 7**
-- Flow control part of transport layer
+- Flow control part of the transport layer
-- Congestion control part of network layer
+- Congestion control part of the network layer
 - Ports are 16 bits